sagieramos/leaderboard/README.md

 - CSS
 - JavaScript
 ### Key Features <a name="key-features"></a>
-- A plain HTML markup with minimum styling (just to make the layout), because I will implement styles in the fnext version:
+- All data is preserved thanks to the external [Leaderboard API service](https://microverse.notion.site/Leaderboard-API-service-24c0c3c116974ac49488d4eb0267ade3)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>